ianks/ianks.github.io/_posts/2015-01-29-introduction-to-nodejs-streams.md

 Although this example is a bit contrived, there are better uses for this type of concept.
-For example, you can create a simple command line tool which pipes in JSON, and the filters it however you see fit.
-Pipelines simple, parallel, and robust mechanism for manipulating data.
+For example, you can create a simple command line tool which pipes in JSON, and then filters it however you see fit.
+Pipelines are a simple, parallel, and robust mechanism for manipulating data.

 ## More Resources